Skip to main content

 Spanish tile roof and Decra metal roof

 Metal roofing is chic and simple.
 It’s functional while adding curb appeal and flare to any home.
 Spanish tile is unique, though, and its vivid hues and distinctive design are sure to stop you in your tracks.
 If you’re a Floridian like me, you know that the battle between these two luxury roofing materials is never-ending.
-They're both popular and beautiful in their own ways, but which is better?
-Metal?
-Or Spanish tile?
+They're both popular and beautiful in their ways, but which is better?

 At RoofCrafters, we’re skilled in installing both metal roofing and Spanish tile and have been doing so in the Southeast for the past 30 years.
-To our family, we love all roofing materials, but maybe we’re biased because it’s what we do best.
-So, we’ll have to let you decide which is the winner.
+Our family knows roofing options in Florida.
+Ok, we may be a little biased because it’s what we do best.

-That being said, let’s put these materials to the true test.
+That being said, let’s put these materials to the test.
 Metal roofing, joining us from Trenton, New Jersey, weighing in at 1.5 pounds joins the ring to our left.
 Spanish tile, originating from Southern Spain, weighing in at 8 pounds joins the ring to our right.
 Let’s get ready to rumble folks because, in this article, you’ll learn about the advantages and disadvantages of both metal roofing and Spanish tile.
 Boxers, are you ready?
 Fight!

-Over the past 20 years, metal roofing has become one of the most desired roofing materials in the industry.
+Over the past 20 years, metal roofing advantages has helped it become one of the most desired roofing materials in the industry.
 Metal roofing gained its popularity in the early 1900s, and in recent years, aluminum, steel, and galvalume have become the 3 most common types.
-When determining if a metal roof is best suited for you and your home, it all comes down to personal preferences and budget.
-That being said, let’s take a look at the advantages and disadvantages of metal roofing.

 Advantages of Metal Roofing